Hoarafushi

-Hoarafushi (ހޯރަފުށި) is an inhabited island of Haa Alif Atoll, Maldives, and is geographically part of the Ihavandhippolhu Atoll.The island has a history dating back approximately 300 years when the inhabitants of nearby Huvahandhoo migrated and established a settlement.
-Over the centuries, Hoarafushi has developed a rich cultural heritage, particularly known for its contributions to Maldivian poetry and literature.
+Hoarafushi (ހޯރަފުށި) is an inhabited island of Haa Alif Atoll, Maldives, and is geographically part of the Ihavandhippolhu Atoll.
+The island has a history dating back approximately 300 years when the inhabitants of nearby Huvahandhoo migrated and established a settlement.
 It is an island-level administrative constituency governed by the Hoarafushi Island Council.

 History

 The island is named after the great frigatebird, known as the hoara in Dhivehi, which used to be seen there.

 According to the 1912 census, Hoarafushi was the fourth-largest locality in the Maldives, with a population of 1,811.
 The island used to be an educational hub.
 The people of Hoarafushi claim to have originated from Gudhanfushi, a vanished island adjacent to Huvahandhoo in the same reef.
 The population moved to Huvuhandhoo as Gudhanfushi eroded away before moving onto Hoarafushi.
 In 2006 the inhabitants of Berinmadhoo were relocated to Hoarafushi.

 Geography

 Hoarafushi is located at the northern most Ihavandhippolhu Atoll.
 The island is situated within the largest fringing reef of Maldives extending over 22 km.
 Hoarafushi consist of 3 islands naturally joined the main island Hoarafushi adjacent to Bodufinolhu connected in the late (1700) and Kudafinolhu in (2013).
 The island has a land area of 105 hectares.
 317.57 km north of the country's capital, Malé.